Holden Astra: HSV VXR Turbo

 The Opel Astra OPC (with Vauxhall's V-grille and VXR badge) was marketed in Australia as the HSV VXR Turbo by Holden Special Vehicles from 2006 to 2009, fitted with the 177 kW (236 hp) Z20LEH engine.
 In July 2008, HSV released a "Nürburgring" special edition.

 A HSV VXR Turbo driven by Dutchman Ivo Breukers and Australians Morgan Haber and Damian Ward, won Class E for "Production (Performance)" cars at the 2013 Liqui Moly 12 Hour in Australia on 10 February.
 The trio finished 18th outright and covered 229 laps of the 6.213 km (3.861 mi) Mount Panorama Circuit, a total distance of 1,422.77 km (884 mi).

+Safety

 Sixth generation (PJ; 2015)

 The sixth generation Astra is based on General Motors' Delta II platform and went on sale in 2015.
 The same car was part of a failed attempt by Opel to establish itself in Australia between 2012 and 2013.

 The range included the Astra GTC, GTC Sport and VXR three-door hatchbacks, sold at significant lower prices than the preceding Opel models.
 The VXR featured a turbocharged 2.0 L direct injection engine with a power of 206 kW and torque of 400 Nm.